XeroAPI/xero-ruby/docs/projects/ProjectApi.md

-xero_tenant_id = 'xero_tenant_id_example' # String | Xero identifier for Tenant
+xero_tenant_id = xero_tenant_id_example # String | Xero identifier for Tenant
-project_id = 'project_id_example' # String | Identifier of the project, that the task (which the time entry is logged against) belongs to. opts = {
+project_id = 38400000-8cf0-11bd-b23e-10b96e4ef00d # String | Identifier of the project, that the task (which the time entry is logged against) belongs to. opts = {
-  user_id: 'user_id_example', # String | The xero user identifier of the person who logged time.
+  user_id: 38400000-8cf0-11bd-b23e-10b96e4ef00d, # String | The xero user identifier of the person who logged time.

-  task_id: 'task_id_example', # String | Identifier of the task that time entry is logged against.
+  task_id: 38400000-8cf0-11bd-b23e-10b96e4ef00d, # String | Identifier of the task that time entry is logged against.

-  invoice_id: 'invoice_id_example', # String | Finds all time entries for this invoice.
+  invoice_id: 38400000-8cf0-11bd-b23e-10b96e4ef00d, # String | Finds all time entries for this invoice.

-  contact_id: 'contact_id_example', # String | Finds all time entries for this contact identifier.
+  contact_id: 38400000-8cf0-11bd-b23e-10b96e4ef00d, # String | Finds all time entries for this contact identifier.

   page: 1, # Integer | Set to 1 by default.
 The requested number of the page in paged response - Must be a number greater than 0.

   page_size: 10, # Integer | Optional, it is set to 50 by default.
 The number of items to return per page in a paged response - Must be a number between 1 and 500.

-  states: ['states_example'], # Array<String> | Comma-separated list of states to find.
+  states: , # Array<String> | Comma-separated list of states to find.
 Will find all time entries that are in the status of whatever is specified.

   is_chargeable: true, # Boolean | Finds all time entries which relate to tasks with the charge type `TIME` or `FIXED`.

-  date_after_utc: DateTime.parse('2013-10-20T19:20:30+01:00'), # DateTime | ISO 8601 UTC date.
+  date_after_utc: 2013-10-20T19:20:30+01:00, # Time | ISO 8601 UTC date.
 Finds all time entries on or after this date filtered on the `dateUtc` field.

-  date_before_utc: DateTime.parse('2013-10-20T19:20:30+01:00') # DateTime | ISO 8601 UTC date.
+  date_before_utc: 2013-10-20T19:20:30+01:00 # Time | ISO 8601 UTC date.
 Finds all time entries on or before this date filtered on the `dateUtc` field.
 }

 begin